nanoc/nanoc.app/content/docs/5-advanced-concepts.md

 Writing Data Sources
 --------------------

 Data sources are responsible for loading and storing a site’s data: items, layouts and code snippets.
-They inherit from `Nanoc3::DataSource`.
-A very useful reference is the [`Nanoc3::DataSource` source code documentation](/docs/api/3.2/Nanoc3/DataSource.html).
+They inherit from `Nanoc::DataSource`.
+A very useful reference is the [`Nanoc::DataSource` source code documentation](/docs/api/3.2/Nanoc/DataSource.html).

 Each data source has an identifier.
 This is a unique name that is used in a site’s ’s configuration file to specify which data source should be used to fetch data.
 It is specified like this:

-<pre><code class="language-ruby">class SampleDataSource &lt; Nanoc3::DataSource
+<pre><code class="language-ruby">class SampleDataSource &lt; Nanoc::DataSource
   identifier :sample
   # (other code here)
 end